rancher/docs/content/rancher/v2.x/en/installation/options/rke-add-on/troubleshooting/generic-troubleshooting/_index.md

 >
 >Please use the Rancher helm chart to install Rancher on a Kubernetes cluster.
 For details, see the [Kubernetes Install - Installation Outline]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/#installation-outline).
 >
->If you are currently using the RKE add-on install method, see [Migrating from an HA RKE Add-on Install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.
+>If you are currently using the RKE add-on install method, see [Migrating from a Kubernetes Install with an RKE Add-on]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.

 Below are steps that you can follow to determine what is wrong in your cluster.